Mikoshi: Shapes

 Typical shapes are rectangles, hexagons, and octagons.
 The body, which stands on two or four poles (for carrying), is usually lavishly decorated, and the roof might hold a carving of a phoenix.

 Festival and flow

 During a matsuri (Japanese festival) involving a mikoshi, people bear the mikoshi on their shoulders by means of two, four, or (rarely) six poles.
 They bring the mikoshi from the shrine, carry it around the neighborhoods that worship at the shrine, and in many cases leave it in a designated area, resting on blocks called uma (horse), for a time before returning it to the shrine.
+This resting place is known as the otabisho ("place of travel"), a term also used more broadly for any temporary shrine set up to host a kami during a festival procession; the practice echoes the earliest stages of Shinto shrine history, when only temporary structures, rather than permanent buildings, were erected to host the kami.
 Some shrines have the custom of dipping the mikoshi in the water of a nearby lake, river or ocean (this practice is called o-hamaori).
 At some festivals, the people who bear the mikoshi wave it wildly from side to side to "amuse" the deity (kami) inside.

 Methods of shouldering

 The most common method of shouldering in Japan is hira-katsugi (平担ぎ).
 Bearers chant wasshoi (わっしょい) and may or may not toss and shake the mikoshi.